Dreaming of creating your own video games but worried about not having experience or a degree?

 This guide will show you how to get into game development step-by-step.

 From understanding the basics to building your first game, learning through online resources, and creating a portfolio, you’ll find practical advice to help you start and grow in this exciting field.
-With dedication and curiosity, you can turn your game development dreams into reality.
+With dedication and curiosity, you can turn your game development dreams into reality and maybe even start your own business.

 Let’s get started!